-The Company financial statements have been prepared in accordance with International Financial Reporting Standards and its interpretations adopted by the IASB ("adopted IFRS's").
+The financial statements have been prepared in accordance with United Kingdom adopted international accounting standards and with International Financial Reporting Standards as issued by the IASB.

 Summary of significant accounting policies and key accounting estimates

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.